-Burying an Urn
+Burying an urn

 Further, some cemeteries may require a vault that will protect the urn and keep the ground from collapsing.
 Check with your cemetery before proceeding.

-Looking for biodegradable options?
-We have what you need here.
+Looking for biodegradable urn options?
+Click here.

-Housing the Remains in a Mausoleum
+Housing the remains in a mausoleum

 If you are choosing this option, make sure to check with your chosen mausoleum before purchasing your urn.
 In many cases, they do not accept wooden urns, and only accept the following: ceramic, plastic, or metal urns.
 They also require urns be a specific size since each niche at the mausoleum has a set size.

-Dividing up the Ashes
+Dividing up the ashes